 The education definition of homelessness reflects the reality of family and youth homelessness.
 Emergency shelters in urban and suburban areas cannot meet demand, turning away requests for shelter.
 Many shelters place eligibility restrictions on families and youth; for example, some shelters do not admit families with adolescent boys, or do not allow unaccompanied minors.
 Rural and suburban areas may not have shelters at all.
 Families and youth may not have enough money to stay at a motel, or they may leave their homes in crisis, fleeing to the first available location.
 Youth who are homeless without an adult may be afraid to enter an adult shelter.

 As a result of the lack of shelter, most children and youth in homeless situations stay with others temporarily, or stay in motels or other short-term facilities.
-According to the most recent federal data, of the children and youth identified as homeless and enrolled in public schools in the 2013-2014 school year, only 14 percent lived in shelters.
-Seventy-six percent lived with other people because they had nowhere else to go, 7 percent lived in motels, and the remainder lived in unsheltered locations.
+According to the most recent federal data, of the children and youth identified as homeless and enrolled in public schools in the 2017-2018 school year, only 12 percent were staying in shelters when they were first identified as homeless, 7 percent were staying in motels, and 7 percent were staying in unsheltered locations.
+The rest (74%) were staying with other people temporarily due to loss of housing, economic hardship, or a similar reason.
 Moreover, a recent survey of homeless youth found that 94% stayed with other people, rather than one consistent place.
 These living situations are precarious, damaging, crowded, unstable, and often unsafe, leading to extraordinary rates of mobility.

 In addition to the differences in federal definitions of homelessness, the methodologies for education and housing numbers on homeless children and youth also differ.
 The education data is based on an academic year.
 Local education agencies report data to state education agencies, who in turn report data to the U.S. Department of Education.
 The U.S. Department of Education then de-duplicates the data, so that the final national number does not include children or youth who were counted more than once because they changed school districts.